How to Wire LED Ground Lights

 Power Supplies & Controls

 If you use one of our SR-1009FA3 constant current 350ma receivers you'll also need a constant voltage LED driver to power it.
-The receiver has a 350ma output which the lights needs but requires a 12V or 24V DC input which comes from the LED driver.
+The receiver has a 350ma output which the lights needs but requires a 12V, 24V, or 36V DC input which comes from the LED driver.
+For this type of application its better to use an LED driver with a higher voltage especially in longer runs otherwise you'll experience 'Volt Drop' issues.
+This is when your voltage declines over the run of the cables due to resistance in the copper.
+If you use a 12V supply, loosing just a few volts over 10 metres of cable can cause your lights not to work properly as they're not receiving enough power.

 Connecting from the Control Box

 The output from the control box is going to be a 4 core cable, this will need connecting to the first light using the cable that is factory fitted to the light.
-If you use an outdoor rated enclosure, UY2 cable connectors and resin gel you can ensure triple protection.
-The image below shows this connected to the conduit and connectors.
+If you use an outdoor rated ABS enclosure, UY2 cable connectors and resin gel you can ensure triple protection.
+The image below shows the control panel which is IP65 rated, with a hinged door.
+With cable glands that are used to feed the wires through the enclosure.
+Then fed through the conduit and connected with junction boxes with the connectors and more of the handy UY2 IP68 gel connectors.

 The Final Result